-The center administers the state mandated Identification and Reporting of Child Abuse and Maltreatment (CAR) workshops and Safe Schools Against Violence in Education (SAVE) workshops for undergraduate and graduate students.
-It also plans and implements biannual professional conferences for student teachers and administrative interns.
+The center manages the state mandated Identification and Reporting of Child Abuse and Maltreatment (CAR) workshops and Safe Schools Against Violence in Education (SAVE) workshops for undergraduate and graduate students.
+Service to the College includes support for forums, conferences and special topic graduate courses.
+The center also facilitates biannual professional conferences for student teachers and educational leadership interns.

-The center facilitates the High School College Course program and sponsors leadership conferences and campus experiences for high school students.
+The center facilitates the High School College Course program as well as leadership conferences and campus experiences for high school students.

-In conjunction with the President's Office, the center sponsors the Community Roundtable Series, addressing timely topics for the community; these programs are free and open to the public.
+In conjunction with the President's Office, the center sponsors the Community Roundtable Series, focusing on diverse intellectual, regional and cultural topics.
+These programs are free and open to the public.

-CHAPTER 836: Access to College Education (ACE) Program
+CHAPTER 736: Access to College Education (ACE) Program